Sara Khatun: Political influence

+She, who accompanied Uzun Hasan through parts of his eventful life, also took part in battles alongside him, and was not only a comrade-in arms but also considered a political and military advisor to his son.

 Sara Khatun came to have great political influence during the reign of her son.
 She was a skilful diplomat and headed embassies for the purpose of regulating disputed issues.
 Sara Khatun was well-known in the west, and foreign ambassadors frequently took advantage of her influence over her son.
 For example, in 1463 Josaphat Barbaro was sent from Venice to the court of Uzun Hasan with the instructions "Meet the ruler’s mother, assure her of respect and present gifts..." in order to persuade her to an "enterprise" beneficial to Venice (war with the Ottoman Empire).

 She aided in the reconciliation of Uzun Hasan and her other son Jahangir, who had challenged Uzun-Hasan's rule.
 Sara Khatun was also sent to negotiate with the mother of Timurid ruler Abu Said, but her efforts were futile.
 She had also travelled to the Mamluk Sultanate, in an attempt to solve Jahangir's problems.